 Another fun way to play with the gingerbread alphabet activity is to pretend that the little gingerbread people are lost and have to walk around searching for their homes.
 I pretend that the little gingerbread girl knocks on the door and the only way that the door will open is if she says the correct sound for that letter.
 She then goes inside the house to go to sleep.

-Get Additional Gingerbread Activities at the store
+Buy The Gingerbread Activities in the store

 Purchase on TPT

 Do you prefer to shop at Teachers Pay Teachers?
 You can also purchase the Gingerbread Activity Bundle in my TPT Store.